Cloughey & District

 In the Second World War 1935-45, several airfields were developed on the Ards Peninsula used mainly by the American Air Force for training.
 One of these airfields was at Kirkistown and after the war it was converted to use as a motor racing track.

 Modern day Cloughey is well known for the water quality on it's beautiful beach.
-The beach is cleaned by residents at regular intervals during the summer and the Warren is a site of special scientific interest and has a great display of wild flowers and orchids in the early summer.
+The 2km-long beach is cleared of litter, flotsam and jetsam, by residents on a regular basis during the summer Warren is a site of special scientific interest and has a great display of wild flowers and orchids in the early summer.

-As well as Kirkistown castle we are very close to two major National Trust properties Castle Ward and Mount Stewart and Kearney village a short distance south not forgetting the magnificent Strangford Lough.
-All in all there is plenty to do around Cloughey making it a popular holiday destination for the many local caravan sites both touring and static vans.
+The historic Kirkistown Castle maintained by Historic Monuments,is open to the public on selected weekends during the Summer, and Kearney Village, owned by National Trust is just 4 miles to the south.
+We are within easy driving distance of two major National Trust properties, Castle Ward and Mount Stewart, not forgetting the magnificent Strangford Lough.
+All in all there is plenty to do around Cloughey making it a popular holiday destination with several bed&breakfast facilities and 3 caravan parks for both touring and static vans.

-In 2002 the Cloughey and District Community Association was formed and they have been tireless working to improve the village.
-They have been very active between planting trees and flowers to running events for the children which involves a lot of dedication from those involved.
+In 2002 the Cloughey and District Community Association (CDCA) was formed and has been working to improve the quality of life for everyone in the village.
+CDCA has been active planting trees and flowers, running events for the children which involves a lot of dedication from those involved.
 Their work has greatly improved the area and is ongoing.
 For those interested in the history of the area there are a few links below.

 Maritime aspects of local history